What Is Depression, and Why Is It More Than Just Being Sad?

 Practice self-love and acceptance

-While being depressed, it may seem impossible to do, but it’s important to accept your current experiences and focus on what you can do to care for yourself rather than what you can’t do to change the situation.
+Although it may seem impossible to do while being depressed, it’s important to accept your current experiences and focus on what you can do to care for yourself rather than what you can’t do to change the situation.

 Try to do things that make you feel good.
 Use positive self-talk and reward your efforts for comforting yourself and trying to make your life better.